undergrad-partner-school

 Student Organizations

-If you are interested in music, you can join the New Jersey Institute of Technology band or chorus.
-For those interested in acting, there is a drama club you can become part of.
-For students who have a passion for media and communication, New Jersey Institute of Technology publishes its own newspaper and has its own radio station.
+Students who have a talent for music can join the New Jersey Institute of Technology band or chorus.
+If you're interested in acting, you have the option to join a drama club.
+You have a talent for media and communication?
+New Jersey Institute of Technology publishes its own newspaper and has its own radio station.

 Student Services

-At New Jersey Institute of Technology, there are many amenities that make life on campus pleasant and safe.
+At New Jersey Institute of Technology, there are many amenities required for a pleasant and safe life on campus.

-There are emergency phone and alarm devices available around the clock.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
 There are electronically operated dormitory entrances.
-There is a 24-hour security patrol.
-The late-night transport/escort service is available.
+There is a security patrol that operates 24 hours a day.
+The transport/escort service operates during late hours.

 There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of New Jersey Institute of Technology.

-All in all, campus life at New Jersey Institute of Technology is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at New Jersey Institute of Technology is rich and vibrant and provides everything most students need.

 Career Services